kesavanm/handy-tools/README.md

 Every script has it's own bug and I don't much bother on the same as long this works fine for me.

 ## Author
-Please send your bug(s)/comments to hi@kesavan.info .Visit http://kesavan.info to find more.
+Please send your bug(s)/comments to hi@kesavan.info .
+Visit https://kesavan.info to find more.